Fall 2015 Connections Info

 Connections students join in a common literature experience and literature assignment.
-The 2014 selection is Frankenstein, which is available in the USU Bookstore.
+The 2015 selection has yet to be made, and will be announced here in April.
 You are required to the read the book and upload the completed assignment to Canvas by your first class on Wednesday, August 26.
 If you are in the 10-week session, plan on submitting your assignment the first day of your class, unless you hear otherwise from your instructor.

 Part of your grade for the class depends on your attendance.
 Much of the learning that occurs in Connections is a result of participation in class discussions and activities.
 It is extremely difficult, if not impossible, to recreate a missed class session or workshop.
 Class for the two credit option begins Wednesday, August 26 at 9 am and continues through Saturday morning.
 Make sure to attend your follow-up sessions during the first three weeks of the semester.

 After classes during Connections week, students are invited to participate in various evening activities.

 Wednesday August 26 ~ Associated Students of Utah State University Freshmen Celebration